-- 1. No motion or order is required to file the following under seal: - A. An unredacted version of a pleading, paper, exhibit, reference list or other document containing personal data identifiers, in compliance with these rules, the federal rules of procedure, or the E-Government Act; - B. An ex parte motion or application where sealing is permitted or required by law; - C. Presentence investigation reports, pretrial services reports, psychiatric or psychological evaluations in criminal cases, including documents incorporating the content of the foregoing documents; - D. Affidavits submitted in support of a motion for in forma pauperis status; - E. Motions, orders, notices, and other matters occurring before the grand jury, subject to the provisions of Fed.
+- .
+No motion or order is required to file the following under seal: - A. An unredacted version of a pleading, paper, exhibit, reference list or other document containing personal data identifiers, in compliance with these rules, the federal rules of procedure, or the E-Government Act; - An ex parte motion or application where sealing is permitted or required by law; - Presentence investigation reports, pretrial services reports, psychiatric or psychological evaluations in criminal cases, including documents incorporating the content of the foregoing documents; - D. Affidavits submitted in support of a motion for in forma pauperis status; - E. Motions, orders, notices, and other matters occurring before the grand jury, subject to the provisions of Fed.
 R. Crim.
 P. 6; - F. Applications and orders for the disclosure of tax information (26 U.S.C. § 6103); - G. Motions and orders involving the Classified Information Procedures Act (18 U.S.C. app.
 3 §§ 1-16) or Foreign Intelligence Surveillance Act (50 U.S.C. § 1801); - H. Pleadings and documents involving the Juvenile Delinquency Act;

-- I. Requests and orders for authorization of investigative, expert, or other services pursuant to the Criminal Justice Act; - J. Motion by the United States for a downward departure or reduction of sentence in a criminal case, with leave of court upon a showing of particular need in an individual case to prevent serious harm; - K. Search, seizure and arrest warrants and affidavits. - L. Other documents required by law to be filed under seal. - 2.
-A publicly filed motion and order citing only the statutory authority for sealing is required for the following: - A. Applications and orders for pen/trap devices (18 U.S.C. § 2703); - B. Applications and orders for wire, oral, or electronic communication interception (18 U.S.C. § 2516). - c.
+- I. Requests and orders for authorization of investigative, expert, or other services pursuant to the Criminal Justice Act; - J. Motion by the United States for a downward departure or reduction of sentence in a criminal case, with leave of court upon a showing of particular need in an individual case to prevent serious harm; - K. Search, seizure and arrest warrants and affidavits. - Other documents required by law to be filed under seal. - No publicly filed motion or order under this Rule is required for sealing the following: - A. Motion by the United States for a downward departure or reduction of sentence in a criminal case, with leave of Court upon a showing of particular need in an individual case to prevent serious harm; or - B. Search, seizure, and arrest warrants and affidavits. - 3.
+A publicly filed motion and order citing only the statutory authority for sealing is required for the following: - Applications and orders for pen/trap devices (18 U.S.C. § 2703); and - B. Applications and orders for wire, oral, or electronic communication interception (18 U.S.C. § 2516). - c.
 Unsealing.
-Unless the court orders otherwise, the clerk will unseal the following sealed documents when indicated: - 1.
-Search warrant.
+Unless the court orders otherwise, the clerk will unseal the following sealed documents when indicated: - Search warrant.
 After the search is executed and the warrant is returned to the clerk; - 2.
 Arrest warrant, and in a violation case, any violation report.
-After the arrest is made; - 3.
-Indictment.
+After the arrest is made; - Indictment.
 Upon the arrest or appearance of a single defendant.
-In multi-defendant cases, and unless the court orders otherwise, upon the earliest of any of the following: - A. 10 days following the arrest of any defendant; - B. 30 days after return of the indictment; or - C. when all defendants have been arrested or summoned.
+In multidefendant cases, and unless the court orders otherwise, upon the earliest of any of the following: - A. 10 days following the arrest of any defendant; - B. 30 days after return of the indictment; or - C. when all defendants have been arrested or summoned.

 In criminal cases, each defendant must be provided with a copy of the charges against that defendant (with other portions redacted, if necessary), even if the indictment or complaint is otherwise sealed.
-In multi-defendant cases in which the indictment is to remain sealed, the government is responsible for submitting to the magistrate judge for approval, reasonably in advance of the initial appearance, an appropriately redacted indictment for disclosure to the defendant and to the public.
+In multi-defendant cases in which the indictment is to remain sealed, the government is responsible for submitting to the magistrate judge for approval, reasonably